 In 1936, the American Kennel Club officially recognized the Puli breed.

 The plural of Puli is Pulik.
 A litter of Pulik is born with little crimp on their coats which later develops into fluff.
 Some coats are self-cording while others after a year can be separated into cords for about four months until the cords are permanently set.

 The undercoat is usually packed into the outer coat forming a felt-like coat, which fully develops at about four years.

 The Puli’s coat makes the dog look larger than he is.
 Across the back, the width of the coat can be three times more than the dog.

-Coat colours are usually brownish fako, solid black, grey and white.
-Some white hairs begin to grow when the dog turns a year old and the colours fade with exposure to the elements.
+Coat colors are usually brownish fako, solid black, gray and white.
+Some white hairs begin to grow when the dog turns a year old and the colors fade with exposure to the elements.